Data-drone/terraform_secure_cluster/prepack_image/README.md

 ```

-need a sha and torrent?
+- sha from manifest and json parse
+- torrent is created by cm
 That is what is produced by a normal dload and distribute